ezaf/ezgl/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Feature Rationale**
+## Feature Rationale
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A brief description of what the problem is.

-**Proposed Solution**
+## Proposed Solution
-A clear and concise description of what you want to happen.
+Outline what you want to happen.

-**Possible Alternatives**
+## Possible Alternatives
-A clear and concise description of any alternative solutions or features you've considered.
+Describe alternative solutions you've considered.

-**Additional Context**
+## Additional Context
 Add any other context or screenshots about the feature request here.